 3. If it’s BPH

 BPH treatment may involve drug therapy, surgery or non-surgical heat therapy to reduce the size of the prostate and improve urine flow.
 Alpha blockers are a type of drug which relax the muscles around the prostate reducing the pressure on the urethra.
 Heat therapy may include microwave, radiotherapy, electrovaporisation or laser treatment.
-Laser surgery is used frequently used and is very successful in alleviating symptoms although there can be some ongoing side effects such as erectile dysfunction and incontinence.
+Laser surgery is frequently used and is very successful in alleviating symptoms although there can be some ongoing side effects such as erectile dysfunction and incontinence.

 4. Talk to your doctor about check-ups